supa2/Automaton/Automaton-Tiny.md

 ### Low memory state machines ###

 A standard Automaton state machine uses about 70 bytes SRAM overhead per state machine instance.
 In some cases, like when you're trying to run 50 machines on an Arduino Uno or a dozen machines on a tiny AtTiny85 controller that's just too much.
 For these use cases we created *Automaton Tiny*.
 Automaton Tiny consists of a TinyMachine and a TinyFactory class that contain nothing but the minimal functions needed for running state machines.
-The resulting machine run at about half the SRAM overhead of the standard Machine class based state machines.
+The resulting machines run at about half the SRAM overhead of the standard Machine class based state machines.

 What we left out: